cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/courses/ai-first/project-guidelines/_index.md

 We present here the project guidelines
 {{% /pageinfo %}}

 All students of this class are doing a software project.
+(Some of our classes allow non software projects)

 - The final project is 50% of grade

-- All projects must have a well-written report and may have a software component
+- All projects must have a well-written report as well as the software component

 - We must be able to run software from class GitHub repository.
 To do so you must include an appendix to your project report describing how to run your project.

   * If you use containers you must decsribe how to create them from Docker files.
-  * If you usue ipy nptebooks you must include a button or links so it can be run in collab
+  * If you usue ipy notebooks you must include a button or links so it can be run in Google collab

 - There are a useful set of example projects submitted in previous